moodlebox/moodlebox.net/content/en/help/download-the-disk-image.md

   </div>
 </div>

-After having downloaded the disk image, follow the instructions to [copy it to the microSD card][1] and [set up your MoodleBox][2] for the first use.
+After having downloaded the disk image, copy it manually to the microSD card, e.g. with BalenaEtcher or `dd`, and follow the instructions to [set up your MoodleBox][2] for the first use.
 Read the [installation instructions][5] for more information.

 If you wish, you can [support the development][3] of MoodleBox by [making an donation][3].

-The MoodleBox disk image is built on [Raspberry Pi OS Lite][rpios] distribution.

 ### In case of trouble